SkylineCommunications/dataminer-docs-connectors/connector/doc/Vodafone_Kabel_Deutschland_GmbH_Descrambling_Service.md

 This is a service protocol.
 To create a service using this protocol:

 1. In DataMiner Cube, right-click a view in the Surveyor and select *Create service*.
-2. Specify the name for the service.
+1. Specify the name for the service.
-3. Open the advanced options and select the service protocol, *Vodafone Kabel Deutschland GmbH SAT DL Service,* with the latest version or production version.
+1. Open the advanced options and select the service protocol, *Vodafone Kabel Deutschland GmbH SAT DL Service*, with the latest version or production version.
-4. Go to the *parameters* tab and include the service you want to monitor.
+1. Go to the *parameters* tab and include the service you want to monitor.

-### Initialization

-No extra configuration is needed.

-### Redundancy

-There is no redundancy defined.

 ## How to use